Save You (Pearl Jam song): Lyrics

 The lyrics for "Save You" represent the anger felt by anyone who watches a close friend waste away his or her life.
 Vocalist Eddie Vedder about the song:

 One thing I've learned about addiction in the last few years is that having seen other folk go through it, and really not having done that, with heroin which can grip you that intensely.
 I didn't have a complete understanding and a lot of times it was easy to come to the conclusion that you place blame on the person or accuse them of weakness or ask, "Why couldn't Kurt [Cobain] keep it together?"
 There was always that in the back of your mind.
 So with all the sympathy and empathy you could muster you still felt like, "Wow, there was so much to live for."
 What I've learned is there really isn't any blame.
 It has happened to some folks I cared about so much and had it so together, so it really isn't blame thing.
 I think the song is expressing how badly you want to help.

 When asked in an interview about the profanities in the song's lyrics, Vedder stated:

 It is a term of endearment.
 Really, it is, especially when you're a little bit frustrated...It's just something I've experienced a number of times and...It came out quick.
 I couldn't figure out any other word besides [fucker] that had the same impact.
 Another potential radio hit.
 I did have it up pretty loud a few times in traffic and even I felt a little bashful.
 That and I had a [fucking] mohawk.

 Release and reception

-"Save You" was released as a single in 2003 with a previously unreleased B-side titled "Other Side," which can also be found on the compilation album, Lost Dogs (2003).
+"Save You" was released to several radio formats on December 9, 2002, while the physical release of the single was issued on February 11, 2003.
+"Save You" was released as a single with a previously unreleased B-side titled "Other Side," which can also be found on the compilation album, Lost Dogs (2003).
 The song peaked at number 23 on the Billboard Mainstream Rock Tracks chart and number 29 on the Billboard Modern Rock Tracks chart.

 Outside the United States, the single was released commercially in Canada.
 In Canada, the song reached the top 20 on the Canadian Singles Chart.

 Louis Pattison of NME called the song "a magic carpet ride of bucking riffery and thrashing bead-shakers" and stated that it "[ranks] with Pearl Jam's best."
 Brett Hickman of Stylus said, "What [Riot Act] also makes known is that the band still likes to crank it.
 This is especially clear on "Save You."
 The guitars screech and churn, while Cameron hammers home a crackling beat."